 For the most part, the controls are fairly simple to cope with, like most other 3D platformers that require the use of an analog stick for movement, but I did find a couple of flaws.
 For example, the swimming mechanics weren’t handled particularly well, handled in a manner reminiscent of the swimming mechanics in Majora’s Mask.
 I also wished that combat could have been handled a little bit better.
 I think that having a targeting system reminiscent of Ocarina of Time or Dark Cloud would have helped to significantly improve the experience and add a lot more fluency to it.

 Lifespan – 6.5/10

 Vexx can be made to last around 7 to 8 hours, which whilst may be much lower than the average lifespan of a 3D platformer, is still a length of time in which gamers will be kept busy by a lack of cutscenes and a fair abundance in gameplay.
-There are around ten wraith hearts to collect in each level, and a lot of the objectives required to get some of them are fairly demanding in terms of both time investment and challenge, making it longer than may other games released on the system.
+There are around ten wraith hearts to collect at each level, and a lot of the objectives required to get some of them are fairly demanding in terms of both time investment and challenge, making it longer than many other games released on the system.
 Although Luigi’s Mansion is ultimately the superior of the two games, Vexx can be made to seem much longer in comparison.